-Before Onclusive launched our Investor Program a few weeks ago, Hermione Way (who has worked with TNW as video editor for the past several years) suggested I contact Martin to push out the story.
+Before AirPR launched our Investor Program a few weeks ago, Hermione Way (who has worked with TNW as video editor for the past several years) suggested I contact Martin to push out the story.
 Here is what happened:

 Step 1: Emailed Martin and referenced Hermione’s suggestion to contact him.

 Step 2: Within 2 hours received a very pleasant, British-accented email (in my head) expressing interest and asking for a few more details.